Schiiss/blog/_posts/2025-02-03-strategies-for-managing-llm-memory.md

 1. The user sends a message to the application.

 2. The app queries the vector database, searching for past interactions that are semantically similar to the current message.
 This ensures the model retrieves contextually relevant information instead of just the last few messages.
+This information is injected into a prompt.

-3. The retrieved context is formatted into a prompt and sent to the LLM alongside the user's latest message.
+3. The formatted prompt is sent to the LLM.

 4. The LLM processes the prompt + user input and generates a response.